aws/aws-sessionstore-dynamodb-ruby/README.md

 If you do not wish to place the configuration YAML file in that location, you can also pass in a different file path to pull options from.

-### Garbage Collection
+### Session Expiration

 You may want to delete old sessions from your session table.
-The following examples show how to clear old sessions from your table.

-#### Rails

-A Rake task for garbage collection is provided for Rails applications.
-By default sessions do not expire.
-See `config/sessionstore/dynamodb.yml` to configure the max age or stale period of a session.
-Once you have configured those values you can clear the old sessions with:

-    rake dynamo_db:collect_garbage

-#### Outside of Rails

-You can create your own Rake task for garbage collection similar to below:

-    require "aws-sessionstore-dynamodb"

-    desc 'Perform Garbage Collection'
-    task :garbage_collect do |t|
-     options = {:max_age => 3600*24, max_stale => 5*3600 }
-     Aws::SessionStore::DynamoDB::GarbageCollection.collect_garbage(options)
-    end

-The above example will clear sessions older than one day or that have been stale for longer than an hour.
+The [DynamoDB Time to Live (TTL)][3] feature can be enabled on your table to automatically reap expired sessions.
+You should enable this feature on the "expire_at" attribute.

 ### Locking Strategy